ellysh/video-game-bots/ClickerBots/protection.md

 2. Interrupt current connection between the suspect player and a game server.
 3. Ban the suspect player account and prevent its future connection to a game server.

-Ways to overcome the described protection approaches will be overviewed here.
+Ways to overcome the described protection approaches will be considered here.

 ## Test Application